CarlssonOscar/a-perspective-on-meditation/README.md

 Flexbox refused to accept bottom of footer, insted flex-end ended up in the middle of the footer due to the other content in the footer above it.
 The issue was fixed through padding, there is likly better options available that the author was not able to figure out during the projects timeline.

-The footer stretches on smaller screens sizes, it's som how connected to the gallery and the pictures realigning with the flex-wrap: reverse-wrap command.
+The footer stretches on smaller screens sizes, it's som how connected to the gallery and the gallery realigning with the flex-wrap: reverse-wrap command.
 Without the added padding there is a white space under the footer.

 # Deployment